node-class-may-2023/ComIT_Node/nodejs.md

 }
 ```

-* Now we have express installed as dependecy and uglify.js as dev dependency
+* Now we have express installed as dependency and uglify.js as dev dependency
 * Delete the node_modules and run npm install again to make sure that npm install both dependencies
 * Lets configure uglify.js to run as script
 * Add the following script to your package.json file